-(4) Prisoners shall be identified by photograph and/or identification bracelet during reception.
+(4) (Important) Inmates shall be identified by photograph and/or identification bracelet during reception.

-(5) Arrested persons shall be provided access to telephones.
+(5) (Important) Arrested persons shall be provided access to telephones after the reception process.

-(b) The prisoner's signature shall be affixed to the completed inventory.
-If the signature can not be obtained, the inventory shall be witnessed by another staff person.
+(b) The inmate's signature shall be affixed to the completed inventory.
+If the signature cannot be obtained, the inventory shall be witnessed by another staff person.

-(13) The jail shall develop, implement, maintain, and update as necessary a set of generally applicable prisoner rules.
-The rules shall be accessible to all prisoners and shall provide information regarding confinement including:
+(10) (Important) The jail shall develop, implement, maintain, and update as necessary a set of generally applicable inmate rules.
+The rules shall be accessible to all inmates and shall provide information regarding confinement including: